cemac/rdm-skills/content/rdm-01-data-structure.md

 ### Field and experimental data

-- Use your lab and field notes to record information that will be required for correct interpretation of data
+- Use your lab and field notes to record information that will be required for correct interpretation of the data
   - e.g. butterfly monitoring, record wind/sun
   - e.g. experimental data, record instruments and settings